YutoShibata07/AcousticPose_Public/readme.md

 **CVPR 2023**
 [[website](https://isogawa.ics.keio.ac.jp/research_project/acoustic_3dpose.html)] [[paper](https://openaccess.thecvf.com/content/CVPR2023/papers/Shibata_Listening_Human_Behavior_3D_Human_Pose_Estimation_With_Acoustic_Signals_CVPR_2023_paper.pdf)] [[video](https://www.youtube.com/watch?v=IDvrSUautCI)]

+# Update
+A few notes about experimental settings:

+Please note that we adopted a U-Net-like architecture that upsamples and sums up multi-scale features at the decoder to both our method and Ginosar et al.’s method since we empirically found that it is more effective than the general U-Net.

+Also, There was a typographical error in the paper.

+Before: We set the learning rate to 0.003 and 0.001 with and without the subject discriminator module respectively.

+Fixed: We set the learning rate to 0.003 and 0.001 under single and cross-subject settings respectively.

 # Installation
 ### Dataset
 * You can download the dataset from our project page.[1 MotionCapture](https://keio.box.com/shared/static/dc496qi861obz3a1olwtclxro61z4d5w.zip) [2.
 SoundData](https://keio.box.com/shared/static/dc496qi861obz3a1olwtclxro61z4d5w.zip)